cianjinks/Sorting-Visualizer/README.md

-# Sorting Visualiser
+# Sorting Visualizer
-This application visualises different sorting algorithms using OpenGL.
+This application visualizes different sorting algorithms using OpenGL.
 My main goal for this project was to learn various different sorting algorithms as well as the basics of batch rendering in graphics programming.